patroytall/patrick-roy-me/src/index.md

 References to people who influenced me.
 Links to content I recommend.

 # [Documents](/documents)
 Documents about software development organized in a hierarchy.
-The information is fine grained for easy referencing.
-Document relevancy is often linked to the organization I was working for at the time of writing.
+Relevancy is linked to the organization I was working for at the time of writing.

 **Disclaimer**

 Eloquence is not a given.
 My prose is rough and direct; likely incorrect at times.
+Nuances are skipped for efficiency reasons.

 My experience with frontend implementation is minimal.
 I built this site using [Google Firebase](https://firebase.google.com/) and [VuePress](https://vuepress.vuejs.org/) to learn about these technologies.
 Source code is available in [GitHub](https://github.com/patroytall/patrick-roy-me).